davmaish/data-structures-and-algorithms-Js/research/applications.md

 Programming language execution

-Why It Is Used
+WHY IT IS USED.

 Stack follows Last-In-First-Out (LIFO), making it ideal for nested operations and memory management.

 3️.
-Queue (FIFO)
+QUEUE (FIFO)

-Where It Is Applied
+WHERE IT IS APPLIED

 CPU scheduling